Cannabis flowering stage how-to guide

 When to prune, top and trim cannabis in bloom?

 How to prune cannabis during flowering?
 It will depend on your preferred grow style.
 Some growers allow their plants to grow naturally without leaf removal or training.
-Others, for example these growing with the SCROG method, may routinely remove lower fan leaves and bud sites which would have received minimal light.
+Others, for example those growing with the SCROG method, may routinely remove lower fan leaves and bud sites which would have received minimal light.
 This allows the plant to focus energy and growth in the most productive areas.

 Note that topping isn’t recommended during the cannabis flowering phase.
 It is better to do this in veg growth while there is plenty of time for the plant to recover.
 However, some sativa growers will top some longer-blooming plants during the first two weeks of bloom just to control the main bloom.
 But this can also be done during veg growth.